JaishreeJanu/full-stack-development-projects/README.md

 All the above mentioned skills are helpful in developing a full-fledged web application.

-## Details of the course

-This course takes you through the web development in the world of python.
-I learnt libraries and languages required for web development in python.
 As a result, I have acquired huge amount of knowledge in following areas:

 - Databases: **Postgresql**, **SQLAlchemy ORM**